amandamfielding/hungry-sharks/README.md

 Users will be able to:

-- [ ] Start and pause the game and mute the music
+- [ ] Start and pause the game.
+Sounds can be muted.
 - [ ] Sharks "swim" around the screen in a seemingly random manner
 - [ ] If a player tries to feed the same shark twice, the round is lost.
 If the player feeds them all once, the player moves on to the next round.
 - [ ] There is a timer that counts down to when the player can successfully feed sharks and feeding is disabled until the timer back to zero